0xharib/0xharib.github.io/_posts/2023-05-19-your-design-partners-are-a-blurse.md

 ## The TL;DR

 My modified thumb-rule now is that:
+If you want find**
+ - **clients to serve
+ - **investors to fund you
-**If you want find clients to serve, investors to give you money, or an employer to give you a job by all means do effectuate during the discovery process.**
+ - **an employer to hire you
+then all means do effectuate during the discovery process.

+But if you want
+**customers to sell to**
-**But if you want Customers to sell to stay away from your friends and talk to strangers first.**
+then stay away from your friends and talk to strangers first.